For business leaders

 Blocking everything and hoping for the best

 You're leaving long-tail traffic on the table.
-Searches like 'pink New Balance 530' or 'Diesel Sleenker jeans' are popular because shoppers think in terms of brand, model, and color - but most stores lack structured data around product lines and models, so these pages never get created.
-Competitors who build them will outrank your blocked filter URLs.
+Searches like 'pink New Balance 530' or 'Diesel Sleenker jeans' are popular because shoppers think in terms of brand, model, and color but many stores lack structured data around product lines and models, so these pages often don't get created.
+Competitors who build optimized pages for these terms may outrank your blocked filter URLs, since they have indexable content where you don't.

 Letting JavaScript render filtered URLs